-The following is a description of the material U.S. federal income tax consequences to U.S. Holders described below of owning and disposing of common shares, but it does not purport to be a comprehensive description of all tax considerations that may be relevant to a particular person's decision to acquire the common shares.
-This discussion applies only to a U.S. Holder that holds the common shares as capital assets for U.S. federal income tax purposes.
-In addition, it does not describe all of the tax consequences that may be relevant in light of a U.S. Holder's particular circumstances, including alternative minimum tax consequences, the potential application of the provisions of the Internal Revenue Code of 1986, as amended, or the Code, known as the Medicare contribution tax and tax consequences applicable to U.S. Holders subject to special rules, such as:
+The following is a description of the material U.S. federal income tax consequences to U.S. Holders described below of owning and disposing of our common shares, pre-funded warrants, Series A warrants and Series B warrants, but it does not purport to be a comprehensive description of all tax considerations that may be relevant to a particular person's decision to acquire the common shares, pre-funded warrants, Series A warrants or Series B warrants.
+This discussion applies only to a U.S. Holder that holds the common shares, pre-funded warrants, Series A warrants or Series B warrants as capital assets for U.S. federal income tax purposes.
+In addition, it does not describe all of the tax consequences that may be relevant in light of a U.S. Holder's particular circumstances, including alternative minimum tax consequences, the potential application of the provisions of the Internal Revenue Code of 1986, as amended (the "Code"), known as the Medicare contribution tax and tax consequences applicable to U.S. Holders subject to special rules, such as:

-- · certain financial institutions; - dealers or traders in securities who use a mark-to-market method of tax accounting; - · persons holding common shares as part of a straddle, wash sale, or conversion transaction or persons entering into a constructive sale with respect to the common shares; - · persons whose functional currency for U.S. federal income tax purposes is not the U.S. dollar; - entities classified as partnerships for U.S. federal income tax purposes; - · tax-exempt entities, including an "individual retirement account" or "Roth IRA"; - · persons that own or are deemed to own ten percent or more of the vote or value of our stock; or - · persons holding shares in connection with a trade or business conducted outside of the United States.
+- certain financial institutions; - dealers or traders in securities that use a mark-to-market method of tax accounting;

+- persons holding common shares, pre-funded warrants, Series A warrants or Series B warrants as part of a straddle, wash sale, or conversion transaction or entering into a constructive sale with respect to the common shares or pre-funded warrants; - persons whose functional currency for U.S. federal income tax purposes is not the U.S. dollar; - entities classified as partnerships for U.S. federal income tax purposes; - tax-exempt entities, including "individual retirement accounts" or "Roth IRAs"; - · persons that own or are deemed to own ten percent or more by vote or value of our stock; or - persons holding common shares, pre-funded warrants, Series A warrants or Series B warrants in connection with a trade or business conducted outside of the United States.

-If an entity that is classified as a partnership for U.S. federal income tax purposes holds common shares, the U.S. federal income tax treatment of a partner will generally depend on the status of the partners and the activities of the partnership.
-Partnerships holding common shares and partners in such partnerships should consult their tax advisers as to their particular U.S. federal income tax consequences of holding and disposing of the common shares.
+If an entity that is classified as a partnership for U.S. federal income tax purposes holds common shares, prefunded warrants, Series A warrants or Series B warrants, the U.S. federal income tax treatment of a partner will generally depend on the status of the partner and the activities of the partnership.
+Partnerships holding common shares, pre-funded warrants, Series A warrants or Series B warrants and partners in such partnerships should consult their tax advisers as to their particular U.S. federal income tax consequences of holding and disposing of the common shares, pre-funded warrants, Series A warrants or Series B warrants.

-This discussion is based on the Code, administrative pronouncements, judicial decisions, final, temporary and proposed Treasury regulations, and the income tax treaty between Switzerland and the United States, or the Treaty, all as of the date hereof, any of which is subject to change, possibly with retroactive effect.
+This discussion is based on the Code, administrative pronouncements, judicial decisions, final, temporary and proposed Treasury regulations, and the income tax treaty between Switzerland and the United States (the "Treaty"), all as of the date hereof, any of which is subject to change, possibly with retroactive effect.

-A "U.S. Holder" is a holder who, for U.S. federal income tax purposes, is a beneficial owner of common shares who is eligible for the benefits of the Treaty and is:
+A "U.S. Holder" is a person who, for U.S. federal income tax purposes, is a beneficial owner of common shares, pre-funded warrants, Series A warrants or Series B warrants who is eligible for the benefits of the Treaty and is:

-- · an individual who is a citizen or resident of the United States; - · a corporation, or other entity taxable as a corporation, created or organized in or under the laws of the United States, any state therein or the District of Columbia; or - · an estate or trust the income of which is subject to U.S. federal income taxation regardless of its source.
+- an individual citizen or resident of the United States; - a corporation, or other entity taxable as a corporation, created or organized in or under the laws of the United States, any state therein or the District of Columbia; or - · an estate or trust the income of which is subject to U.S. federal income taxation regardless of its source.